 It’s hard not to marvel at the diversity of the natural world.
 From the smallest insect to the largest mammal, Zoology at Royal Holloway, University of London explores how each and every creature has a role to play in the ecology of our planet.

-The programme examines animal evolution, physiology and diversity, developing your understanding of how animals behave, how they function and how they interact with their environments.
+The course examines animal evolution, physiology and diversity, developing your understanding of how animals behave, how they function and how they interact with their environments.
 A combination of field and lab-based learning lets you make the most of our state-of-the-art mass spectrometry, proteomics and metabolomics facilities, while our marine and freshwater aquaria, glasshouses and plant and animal cell culture facilities mean you can study a diverse range of animal specimens.

 The transferable skills you’ll learn studying Zoology will make you an attractive prospect to employers in a range of sectors, helping you to join Royal Holloway alumni in areas including environmental monitoring and practical conservation.